 For such simple exercises, they hold great power!
 I cannot express enough how important they are in any workout you complete.
 Mastering the hip hinge and increasing its strength and mobility of it will reduce your risk of injury in your day-to-day activities, your posture, and when you exercise.

 With all of these different applications, you will see major benefits and even help relieve pain associated with your lower back.
 You might be a little sore after, but that’s the pain we want!
 With that said, reduce the amount of soreness you experience in any workout by staying hydrated, stretching, rolling out, and especially not overworking yourself.

-If you liked this blog and want to read others like it, then check out the rest of our page here!
+If you liked this blog and want to read others like it, then check out the rest of our blogs here!